gameliaprogrammer/project-metaverse/README.md

-# Build and Deploy Next 13 Website With Framer Motion & Tailwind CSS
+# Build and Deploy Next.Js Website With Framer Motion & Tailwind CSS

 ![Design preview for the NextJs project](public/shotofweb.png)